MenuClose

 There are several different forms of depression.
 These include:

 Depression is one of the most common mental issues in the United States today.
 While research is still unclear as to what could cause depression, scientists agree that some risk factors tend to be common denominators in those who suffer from depression.
-They combine genetic factors, biological factors, environmental factors, and psychological factors.
+They combine genetic, biological, environmental, and psychological factors.

 Some common risk factors for depression include: